How To Calibrate Your TV

 Maximum contrast

 The contrast setting adjusts the amount of detail present in bright images.
-If contrast is set too high, whites could be ‘clipped,’ which means there is detail being lost in bright portions of an image.
-Too low, and the bright portions of the image won’t look bright enough.
+If contrast is set too high, whites could be clipped, resulting in a loss of fine details in brighter parts of the scene.
+If it's set too low, bright portions of the image won't look bright enough.

 Recommended setting: Default, or max.